-Just Google the words acai berry and you’ll soon find yourself inundated with an ocean of information.
-For example, who among us have not heard acai called a “super food” or “super fruit.”
+Update 8/22/19.
+If you Google the words acai berry and you’ll soon find yourself inundated with an ocean of information.
+For example, who among us has not heard acai called a “superfood” or “superfruit.”
 Countless websites tout the benefits of acai berry for everything from arthritis and weight loss to slowing the aging process.
 But, does it do any of this?
-As a supplement investigator, I want review acai berry so as to give you some of the facts that you will need to know before you decide whether acai berry is right for you.
+As a supplement investigator, I want to review acai berry so as to give you some of the facts that you will need to know before you decide whether acai berry is right for you.

 What is Acai Berry?